 'Have you been to see me mam?'

-'Aye, yes.
-She's sitting up and taking notice a bit now.
 She said to tell you to be a good lad and she won't be long as she's home.'

 'I wish I could go and see her.'